Judi Dench gigs with Sharleen Spiteri in hotel bar

 GLOBAL EXCLUSIVE - Dame Judi Dench gigs with Sharleen Spiteri at The Fife Arms, Braemar - future dates are in the planning.
 Watch this space, meantime, HAPPY NEW YEAR! #damejudidench #judidench #sharleenspiteri #thefifearms #braemar #scotland 🏴 #newyear #happynewyear pic.twitter.com/5iOcl3SuB3— Ewan Venters (@ewanventers) January 1, 2023

-The shared the piano stool throughout the impromptu performance which followed a dinner and ceilidh at the venue.
+They shared the piano stool throughout the impromptu performance which followed a dinner and ceilidh at the venue.

 Ewan Venters, CEO of Artfarm which owns The Fife Arms, posted the video on social media, and it was soon amassing thousands of views.